-Comparing the results on the individual deployments (Figs. 5, S11, S12, and S13), there is substantial variability about the best performing model and training scheme.
-While it is difficult to derive clear insights due to the diverse behavior, for some datasets a certain training scheme, i.e., pre-training either STEAD or INSTANCE or no pre-training at all, seems to be the best option irrespective of the model.
+clear insights due to the diverse behavior, for some data sets, a certain training scheme, that is, pre-training either STEAD or INSTANCE or no pre-training at all, seems to be the best option, irrespective of the model.

 In conclusion, the analysis for individual data sets suggests that transfer learning often only yields moderate benefits and that its benefits depend on the targeted data set.
-The already considerable number of training examples in the dataset we assembled, might explain the measurable but overall limited benefits of transfer learning.
+The already considerable number of training examples in the data set we assembled might explain the measurable but overall limited benefits of transfer learning.